Chelsea F.C.–Liverpool F.C. rivalry: Steven Gerrard slip

 On 27 April 2014, Liverpool, now managed by Brendan Rodgers, welcomed Chelsea, now managed by a returning José Mourinho, to Anfield.
 At this point, the high-flying Reds were top of the Premier League on 80 points with just three games to go, five points clear of second-placed Chelsea and six of third-placed Manchester City (who had a game in hand).
 They had also scored nearly a century of Premier League goals, and were on course to win their first ever Premier League title, which would have happened if they were to win their last three games, which were Chelsea at home, Crystal Palace away, and Newcastle United at home.
 Additionally, a win against Chelsea would have seen the Blues be unable to catch Liverpool, as they would have been eight points behind them with two games left had they have won.

-The match saw Steven Gerrard infamously slip while receiving a pass in first half injury-time, which allowed Demba Ba to score for Chelsea and put them 1–0 up at Anfield.
+The match saw Steven Gerrard slip while receiving a pass in first half injury-time, which allowed Demba Ba to score for Chelsea and put them 1–0 up at Anfield.
 Liverpool ultimately were unable to equalise, as a goal from Willian in the dying moments of the game saw Chelsea run out 2–0 winners, with Liverpool only now being two points clear of their rivals from London and three points of clear of Manchester City, who had a game in hand and had +8 superior goal difference.
 Liverpool followed this up by throwing away a 3–0 lead at Crystal Palace and only managing to come out with a 3–3 draw, all but confirming Manchester City's Premier League victory.

 The next season, Chelsea hosted Liverpool at Stamford Bridge on 10 May 2015, who at this point had been top of the Premier League for every single matchday.
 Liverpool provided a guard of honour for Chelsea before kick off.
 The match finished 1–1, with the goals coming from John Terry and Steven Gerrard.
 In the match, Gerrard, who had confirmed a few months prior that he would be departing from Liverpool at the end of the season, received a standing ovation from both the Liverpool and Chelsea fans as he was being substituted off.
 In a post-match interview, Gerrard had mixed feelings about being clapped off the pitch by Chelsea fans, stating:

 "I was more happy with the ovation from the Liverpool fans.
 I think Chelsea fans have showed respect for a couple of seconds for me, but they've slaughtered me all game, so I'm not going to get drawn into wishing the Chelsea fans very well.
 It was nice of them to turn up for once today.
 But yeah, you know when you get a standing ovation at a stadium, it's nice, but what's important to me is the support from the Liverpool fans and they've been with me since day one."